 This type of UTI can occur when GI bacteria spread from the anus to the urethra.
 Also, because the female urethra is close to the vagina, sexually transmitted infections, such as herpes, gonorrhea, chlamydia and mycoplasma, can cause urethritis.

 Antibiotics from your doctor are the only cure for urinary tract infections.
 Which specific antibiotics are prescribed and for how long depend on your health condition and the type of bacteria found in your urine.
 Cystex can help get you through the pain of a UTI while you wait for your doctor’s appointment.
-Cystex® Urinary Pain Relief Tablets are the #1 brand of antibacterial protection plus pain relief.
-The dual-action formula not only eases the pain and burning caused by a UTI but also contains an antibacterial agent (methenamine) to help keep the infection in check.
+Cystex® Urinary Pain Relief Tablets is a unique over-the-counter medication with a dual-action formula that combines pain relief with an antibacterial to help slow the progression of the infection.
 Learn more about Cystex® Urinary Pain Relief Tablets.
 After treating your UTI, consider adding Cystex® Urinary Health Maintenance to your daily routine.
-Just one tablespoon is loaded with powerhouse ingredients that can benefit urinary health.
+Just one tablespoon is loaded with powerhouse ingredients that can benefit urinary health.*